7 TIPS & TRICKS FOR HOW TO PREP HEALTHY MEALS

 Spiralize and sheet vegetables for healthy pasta alternatives

-Grind meat for homemade meatballs and meatloaf
+Grind or mince meat like chicken for homemade meatballs and meatloaf

 Knead pizza dough to keep in the freezer

 Set yourself up for meal prep success with a little up-front effort.
-Use the KitchenAid® Food Processor Attachment with Commercial Style Dicing Kit to dice vegetables you can keep in containers or bags in your fridge for salad toppings, quick roasting veggies for pasta or pizza, omelettes and more.
+Use the KitchenAid® Food Processor Attachment with Commercial Style Dicing Kit to dice vegetables like onions that you can keep in containers or bags in your fridge for salad toppings, quick roasting veggies for pasta or pizza, omelettes and more.
 For prepping extra-large quantities of ingredients, there are larger capacity food processors like the KitchenAid® 14-Cup Food Processor.

 GRINDING MEAT FOR MEATLOAF, SAUSAGE, MEATBALLS & MORE